SourcePot/email/README.md

 <kbd><img src="./assets/test_message_upload.png" alt="Test copied to a folder on the computer" style="width:500px;"/></kbd>

 The test website is opened on the localhost.
 Select the email and upload the email, click the "Process" button to process the email.
 The e-mail transfer header and each e-mail part are displayed in a separate table.
-The folloing screenshot shows the test result, can you see the preview for attachment?
+The folloing screenshot shows the test result, can you see the preview of attachment?

 <kbd><img src="./assets/test_message_test_page.png" alt="Test email uploaded and processed"/></kbd>